ashiii2121/delivery-app/GITHUB_PAGES_SETUP.md

 2. Verify all files are correctly built in the `delivery/frontend/dist` directory
 3. Make sure the repository name matches the base path in `vite.config.js` (`/delivery-app/`)
 4. Ensure GitHub Pages is set to deploy from GitHub Actions in the [Pages settings](https://github.com/ashiii2121/delivery-app/settings/pages)

+## Need More Help?

+If you're still experiencing issues after following all these steps, please provide:

+1. A screenshot of your GitHub Pages settings
+2. The URL you're trying to access
+3. Any error messages from the browser console
+4. The deployment logs from the Actions tab